Ghelder/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 ## Print the numbers zero through nine, minus two and four.
 ## Prints 10 times the numbers, from 0 to 14.
 ## Draw a straight line on the terminal.
+## Draw a diagonal line on the terminal.